 The Operational-CRM is focused to improve the business processes, enhancement, automation, and improve their customer experience at the same time.
-Some of the examples of Operational-CRM include websites, data aggregation systems, and call centers that enhance your marketing princess, internal communication, customer satisfaction, increasing the return on investment(ROI), and maximize the company’s sales.
+Some of the examples of Operational-CRM include websites, data aggregation systems, and call centers that enhance your marketing princess, internal communication, customer satisfaction, increase the return on investment(ROI), and maximize the company’s sales.

 It helps you stay connected with your customers and track their interactions at different touchpoints.
-A successful business requires forecasting its priorities and have a clear picture of its future interactions.
-Well, Salesforce provides 24/7 assistance to its customer and help them resolve their issues in a little or no time.
+A successful business requires forecasting its priorities and having a clear picture of its future interactions.
+Well, Salesforce provides 24/7 assistance to its customer and help them resolve their issues in little or no time.

 CRM empowers you to track and manage your leads, estimate different projects, estimate their size, protect deals, hold meetings, etc. Also, it is used by managers to assign responsibilities to the team members and effectively manet different teams like sales and marketing.

 You can synchronize CRM with the marketing teams and make it easier to find new prospects.
 The team can use it to collect more data about the customers and analyze their behavior.
-This eventually helps you to push the potential customers at the bottom of the marketing funnel.
+This eventually helps you to push the potential customers to the bottom of the marketing funnel.